mmkal/expect-type/README.md

 expectTypeOf<HasParam>().returns.toBeVoid()
 ```

-Up to ten overloads will produce union types for `.parameters` and `.returns`.:
+Up to ten overloads will produce union types for `.parameters` and `.returns`:

 ```typescript
 type Factorize = {